Is there a monthly fee for Roku?

 Conclusion

-In conclusion, Roku itself does not have a monthly fee.
-Once you own a Roku device, you can access a variety of free channels and content options.
-However, keep in mind that some channels may require a separate subscription or rental fee for their premium content.
-It is essential to consider your desired channels and their associated costs before making a purchase.
+In conclusion, while Roku itself does not have a monthly fee, some channels may require a subscription or rental fee for their premium content.
+It is essential to consider the cost of these additional services when deciding to purchase a Roku device.
+However, with a wide range of free channels available, Roku still offers plenty of entertainment options without any recurring charges.